 Basic net loss per share is computed by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding including the effect of common share equivalents.
 Diluted net loss per share assumes the issuance of potential dilutive common shares outstanding for the period and adjusts for any changes in income and the repurchase of common shares that would have occurred from the assumed issuance, unless such effect is anti-dilutive.
-Net loss attributable to common stockholders for the year ended December 31, 2022 includes the effect of the Series C and D preferred stock price adjustment of \$0.3 million.
-The number of shares of common stock underlying Series C and D Preferred shares convertible to common stock that were excluded from the computation of the net loss per common share for the year ended December 31, 2023 and 2022 was 2,459,016.
-The number of eligible options and warrants for the purchase of common stock that were excluded from the computations of net loss per common share for the year ended December 31, 2023 were 4,375,781 and zero, respectively, and for the year ended December 31, 2022 were 2,295,898 and 634,426, respectively, because their effect is anti-dilutive.
+The number of shares of common stock underlying Series C and D Preferred shares convertible to common stock that were excluded from the computation of the net loss per common share for the year ended December 31, 2023 was 98,361.
+There were no shares of common stock underlying Series C and D Preferred shares excluded from the computation of net loss per common share for the year ended December 31, 2024, all were exercised in 2024.
+The number of eligible options and warrants for the purchase of common stock that were excluded from the computations of net loss per common share for the year ended December 31, 2024 were 175,034 and 1,428,600, respectively, and for the year ended December 31, 2023 were 175,049 and zero, respectively, because their effect is anti-dilutive.